Twenty-five Mile Creek Watershed

 During the final phase of the project, project coordinators were able to expand the scope of the program to include (a) the purchase of a no-till drill and crop roller to encourage better pasture management practices in the watershed, and (b) the provision of financial assistance for residential septic repairs.
 Five septic repairs were completed during this phase of the project.

-Currently, funds are available to help pay for approved septic repairs / replacements for failing systems in the Twenty-Five Mile Creek Watershed.
-This program will provide 60% cost share assistance for eligible residents.
-As of June 2018, 20 failing septic systems have been repaired in the watershed.
+Following implementation of the Richland SWCD's project, Kershaw County's project began making funds available to help pay for approved septic repairs / replacements for failing systems in the Twenty-Five Mile Creek Watershed.
+This program provided 60% cost share assistance to eligible residents.
+As of June 2018, 20 failing septic systems had been repaired in the watershed.

 How will I know if I have a failing septic system?
 Look for these symptoms: